AbdullahBogrek/AbdullahBogrek/README.md

 ### Abdullah S. Böğrek
 #### Software Developer

-I graduated from computer engineering program.
+I graduated from Computer Engineering program.
 I'm interested in web programming, but I also like to work on data science.
 I know it's two different technologies, but I'm still developing projects in two areas and trying to learn new things.
 I write articles about the topics I research and the technologies I learn and share them here.

 Skills: NodeJS, React, JavaScript, Python, SQL, MongoDB, Redis